All graphics and images are copyright of A True Church

 They bind heavy burdens, hard to bear, and lay them on men's shoulders; but they themselves will not move them with one of their fingers.
 (Matthew 23:4; see also Luke 11:46)

-The sexual desire is a God given desire (Romans 11:36) and it is not evil in and of itself (Romans 14:14).
+The sexual desire is a God given desire (Romans 11:36), and it is not evil.
 Moreover, God has made a way for even those who are not married (male or female), or those who are away from their spouse (like a soldier at war), to at least somewhat satisfy the sexual drive via masturbation.
 It is oppressive to teach that such an act is against the will of God, and it is evil to maintain such a cause against the innocent in this matter (Proverbs 30:5-6).

 Scripture says,